Edmond Locard

-Dr. Edmond Locard (13 December 1877 – 4 May 1966) was a French criminologist, the pioneer in forensic science who became known as the "Sherlock Holmes of France".
+Edmond Locard (13 December 1877 – 4 May 1966) was a French criminologist, the pioneer in forensic science who became known as the "Sherlock Holmes of France".
 He formulated the basic principle of forensic science: "Every contact leaves a trace".
 This became known as Locard's exchange principle.

 Biography

 Locard was born in Saint-Chamond, France on December 13, 1877, although some records claim he was born in 1872.
 He studied medicine and law at Lyon, France, eventually becoming the assistant of Alexandre Lacassagne, a criminologist and professor.
 He held this post until 1910, when he began the foundation of his criminal laboratory.
 His lab, located in Lyon, was the first forensic lab in Europe.

 In 1910, Locard succeeded in persuading the Police Department of Lyon to give him two attic rooms and two assistants, to start what became the first police forensic laboratory.

-Locard's daughter Denise would be born on November 18, 1917, in Paris.
+Locard's daughter Denise was born on November 18, 1917, in Paris.

 Locard produced a monumental, seven-volume work, Traité de Criminalistique.
 He also was first to codify Galton points, fingerprint characteristics meant for identification.

 Locard continued his research in Lyon until his death in 1966.